 Instructors for each course prepare course materials to be available to each student approximately four to six weeks prior to the first day of class.
-Utilizing the university's online resources such as Blackboard and the off campus databases of the Whittemore Library, the pre-course assignments will contain specific instructions for their use in preparation for the first class meeting.
-Some assignments may necessitate writing short research papers, answering topical questions, defining issues and and problems or raising questions to be dealt with during the course.
+Utilizing the university's online resources such as Canvas and the off-campus databases of the Whittemore Library, the pre-course assignments will contain specific instructions for their use in preparation for the first class meeting.
+Some assignments may necessitate writing short research papers, answering topical questions, defining issues and problems or raising questions to be dealt with during the course.

 The course instructor will be on-site at the American/International overseas school for approximately two weeks.
 During this period each student must organize their own out of class commitments so that there is ample time available to attend all classes and complete the required assignments.
 This provides an excellent opportunity for students and faculty to work with one another in a wide range of situations.
 The availability of the instructor for counseling and one-on-one discussion during much of the day is a unique feature.